coderaries12/coderaries12/README.md

 ### Hi there, I'm Sheena! 👋

-- 💻 I'm a software engineer!
+- 💻 I'm a full stack software developer!
-- 🌱 I’m currently learning new full stack tech
-- 💡 I am proficient in React-R
+- 💡 I am proficient in React-Redux and Javascript
-- ❤️ I am proud of my
-- ✍ You can find my portfolio site [here][portfolio]
-- :rocket: I’m looking to collaborate on new coding projects 🔭 I’m currently working on
+- 👯 I’m looking to collaborate on new projects
-💬 Ask me about Electronics & Telecommunication Engineering!
-While I don't work in the field anymore, I still love everything I learned about it
+- 💬 Ask me about Electronics Engineering!
+While I don't work in the field anymore, I still love everything I learned about it!
-👯 I’m looking to collaborate
-😄 Pronouns: She/Her
+- 😄 Pronouns: She/Her
 - 🔗 Want to connect?
 Find me on [LinkedIn][linkedin]
-🎸 Fun Fact: I love to cook Indian cuisine and love to play board games with my family.
+- 🎸 Fun Fact: I love to cook Indian cuisine and love to play board games with my family.

 ## My Skills